8BitVino/draegerman/README.md

 - 800+ lines of 100% BBC Basic code

 # To run
+The game has been tested on latest version of Agon Emulator (27/6/2023) and Agon Quark VDP/MOS Versions 1.03 running BBC BASIC (Z80) Version 3.00
+It will run best on the real Agon hardware!
 CHAIN "DRAEGER.BBC"

-The game will run best on real AgonLight hardware!

 Join the Agon programmers on
 Discord https://discord.gg/aeKCUbWEzp